Things to do in Victoria, British Columbia

 Tickets for the Victoria Harbour Ferry can be purchased as a Harbour Tour ($22), Gorge Cruise ($26) or one-way fares starting from $5.00 per person.

-5. Bike from James Bay to Oak Bay via Dallas Road and Beacon Hill Park
+5. Ride a bike from James Bay to Oak Bay via Beacon Hill Park

 You can also rent scooters and motorcycles from Cycle BC and visit the popular Butchard Gardens or the historic Craigdarroch Castle.
 Click here to view the Victoria Riding Routes

-6. Play Beach Volleyball on the Rooftop Surfclub
+6. Play Beach Volleyball on the roof of a restaurant

 7. Visit the Royal BC Museum and IMAX